 45. Are there any public campaigns in your State to raise awareness that violence against women and girls is a human rights violation?

-Yes ( ) No ( )
+Yes ( YES ) No ( )

 If yes, do they attempt to change the attitudes of men?
+NO

 46. What measures have been taken in your State to raise awareness among law enforcement officials regarding violence against women and girls, including domestic violence?

 Please explain and provide examples.
+Creating this department within the Police Stations.

 47. Are there special law enforcement units to respond to complaints of violence against women and girls, including domestic violence?

-Yes ( ) No ( )
+Yes ( Yes ) No ( )

 If yes, do these include female law enforcement officers?
+Yes

 48. Please provide information on the incidents/complaints of domestic violence, sexual assault including rape, and child abuse against women and girls in your State.
+Very High

 49. Are there shelters or safe houses for women and girls who are victims of gender-based violence, including domestic violence in your State?

-Yes ( ) No ( )
+Yes (Yes ) No ( )

 If yes, are these available to women and girls living in rural and remote areas?

+No

 Participation in cultural life